 I chose a print by Tim Southall for this entry.
 Tim is a British printmaker who has mastered a variety of techniques – silkscreens, monotypes, etchings – to convey story in the space.
 There is an otherness in his work, some “faraway nearby,” to borrow a term from Rebecca Solnit.
 A perfect visual to Oliver’s “still magical first world.”

-Accompany Dog Songs with the new science on how pet owning makes us human, Steinbeck’s late in life journey in the company of his dog Charley (“He cannot read, cannot drive a car but in his own field he has no peer”), Charlie Mackesy’s illustrations of love and friendship and Gerald Durrell’s wonderful stories of the collected pets he invited into his heart as a child.
+Accompany Dog Songs with the new science on how pet owning makes us human, Steinbeck’s late in life journey in the company of his dog Charley (“He cannot read, cannot drive a car but in his own field he has no peer”), Charlie Mackesy’s illustrations of love and friendship and Gerald Durrell’s wonderful stories of the collected pets he invited into his heart as a child and as an adult.

 There is a common, calm refrain that to reach an animal we must “get rid of fret” as Lessing so remarkably put it.
 Animals find us in wakeful nights, they accompany us towards our dreams, they restore our safety.
 And in return they ask to be occasionally freed, and always loved.